mautic/developer-documentation-new/docs/plugins/config.rst

 Routing config items
 ********************

 Routes define the URL paths that execute the specified controller action.
 Register routes with Mautic through the ``routes`` key in the Plugin's config.
-Define each route under one of Mautic's :ref:`supported firewalls<Routing firewalls>` with a uniquely identifying key and the :ref:`route's definition<Route definitions>`.
+Define each route under one of Mautic's :ref:`supported firewalls<plugins/config:Routing firewalls>` with a uniquely identifying key and the :ref:`route's definition<plugins/config:Route definitions>`.

 .. code-block:: php